BagelHole/Plex-Stack/README.md

 # Plex Stack

 **Goal:** A fully automated server that runs Plex.
-With the use of the all the components in this stack you will have a machine that will ingress torrents using Prowlarr to manage indexes, Sonarr & Radarr to send requested Movies/TV to qBitTorrent, and Plex to stream the media.
+With the use of all the components in this stack, you will have a machine that will ingress torrents using Prowlarr to manage indexes, Sonarr & Radarr to send requested Movies/TV to qBitTorrent, and Plex to stream the media.
 File Browser will be used to easily manage files within Linux Distros.
 Mullvad is a VPN that helps keep your torrenting private, any VPN will do.

 **Guide**